Patching container images with HarborGuard automation

 - A registry where images live.

-- Vulnerability scanners (Trivy, Grype, Syft or similar).
+- Vulnerability scanners such as Trivy, Grype, Syft or similar.

 - CI/CD that can rebuild and run tests.

-HarborGuard consolidates scan output and exposes which vulnerabilities are fixable at package level.
-It then provides hooks or metadata that CI can pick up to start an automated rebuild.
+HarborGuard pulls scan output together and shows which vulnerabilities are fixable at package level.
+It then provides hooks or metadata that CI can use to start an automated rebuild.

 Implementing HarborGuard for image patching